Use straight double quotation marks and apostrophes.

 - In code examples, in languages that use single quotation marks.

 - When nesting a quotation inside another quotation.

-In the latter case, in the standard American style, put the primary speaker's quote in double quotation marks and the quote inside the primary speaker's quote in single quotation marks.
-(This is opposite to the standard British style.)
+In the latter case, put the primary speaker's quote in double quotation marks and the quote inside the primary speaker's quote in single quotation marks.

-British: She said, 'I heard him shout "Help", and saw him floundering in the water.'
+Not recommended: She said, 'I heard him shout "Help", and saw him floundering in the water'.